Fred Newman (philosopher): New York City municipal bonds

-"Therapy Cult" allegations
+Cult allegations

+Early "therapy cult" allegations

-In 1977, Dennis King, writing for Heights and Valley News, penned an article that alleged Newman was the leader of a "therapy cult."
+In 1977, an article by Dennis King in Heights and Valley News alleged Newman was the leader of a "therapy cult".
 The Public Eye magazine also carried an article in late 1977 making the claim, but it was primarily directed at Lyndon LaRouche's NCLC (with which Newman was no longer affiliated).

-At the time, Newman responded that "it is of the greatest importance that the entire community of social scientists insist that there be open and critical discussion and dialogue towards the advancement and development of the human sciences; that as scientists and as professionals we do not quiver and shake under the socio-pathological and essentially anti-communist rampages of a Dennis King or others like him."
-Cult allegations arose again a few years later in the Village Voice.
+In 1977, Newman responded that "it is of the greatest importance that the entire community of social scientists insist that there be open and critical discussion and dialogue towards the advancement and development of the human sciences; that as scientists and as professionals we do not quiver and shake under the socio-pathological and essentially anti-communist rampages of a Dennis King or others like him."

+Cult allegations arose again a 1982 article in the Village Voice.

-When political researcher Chip Berlet became editor of The Public Eye magazine in 1984, he first announced that the magazine no longer held to that characterization:
+When political researcher Chip Berlet became editor of The Public Eye magazine in 1984, he announced that the magazine no longer held to that characterization: